On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Examples: Optimal Nonlinear Controller

 \section{Examples: Optimal Nonlinear Controller}

 To motivate the key ideas underlying the general result in the theorem to follow, we calculate the optimal robust nonlinear control for the simpler special cases~$n =2$ and~$n = 3$.
-As seen below each of these optima can be found in a very simple manner.
+As seen below, each of these optima can be found in a very simple manner.
 That is, each of the desired nonlinear feedback gains comprising the optimum~$K^* \in {\cal K}$ is found via single-variable maximization whose solution admits a closed form.
+The simple argument used in these examples is also important in the proof for the general case of~$n >2$ in the theorem to follow.